 electronic record viewing system designed for nursing education,

-simulated patient charts, clinical notes and diagnoses, and treatment
+This will allow students access to simulated patient charts, clinical notes and diagnoses, and treatment

 histories.
 Students can edit and add information to patient records as

-Cerner can now be accessed from all the computers within the HPEC.
+Cerner can now be accessed from all computers within the HPEC.
 A user guide is available for students and faculty to become more familiar with the Cerner system.

 Research in HIV Intervention: Skills for the Community (RHISC)

-HPEC is working closely with RHISC Faculty Mentors and RHISC Fellows to ensure the successful incorporation of media and technology into their projects and summer institute seminars.
+The HPEC is working closely with RHISC Faculty Mentors and RHISC Fellows to ensure the successful incorporation of media and technology into their projects and summer institute seminars.